List of Ingrid Bergman performances

 Bergman made over 40 films in her career, many of them for American producers and directors.
 In the early stages of making the World War II romantic drama Casablanca (1942), she and her co-stars Humphrey Bogart and Paul Henreid thought it would be an insignificant film, and all three wanted out of their commitments to the production.
 The script was a work in progress, with director Michael Curtiz in frequent conflict with the writers and with producer Hal B. Wallis.
 The actors and Curtiz were crafting the characters and story line as they went along.
 After its release, the film struck a chord with wartime audiences.
 It was nominated for eight Academy Awards, winning in the categories of Best Picture, Best Director, and Best Screenplay.
 For decades afterwards, there were special screenings and retrospectives of the film, often with Bergman as a guest speaker.
 She had attended so many events for the film, being asked the same questions over and over, that she once remarked, "When I die, I hope they won't show it again".

 Alfred Hitchcock directed her in three films: Spellbound (1945), Notorious (1946), and Under Capricorn (1949).
 Impressed by Italian director Roberto Rossellini's films Rome, Open City (1945) and Paisà (1946), she wrote to him offering her services as an actress.
 Together, they would make Stromboli (1950), Europa 51 (1951), Siamo donne (1953), Journey to Italy (1954), and Joan of Arc at the Stake (1954).
 Her off-screen relationship with Rossellini ended her marriage to Lindström, and produced out-of-wedlock son Renato Roberto Ranaldo Giusto Giuseppe ("Robin") Rossellini.
 She and Lindström divorced in 1950, and she married Rossellini.
-After the 1952 births of their twin daughters Isotta Ingrid and Isabella, she and Rossellini divorced.
-Hitchcock had remained her lifelong friend, and told her, "He ruined your career".
+After the 1952 births of their twin daughters Isotta Ingrid and Isabella, she and Rossellini divorced in 1957.
+Hitchcock had remained her life-long friend, and told her, "He ruined your career".

 Bergman married for a final time in 1958, to Swedish film producer Lars Schmidt.
 He produced her works of 24 Hours in a Woman's Life (1960-TV), The Human Voice (1960-TV), and Hedda Gabler (1962-Stage play; 1963-TV).
 They divorced in 1975.